Nomii45/nomyorke/README.md

 # nomyorke
-Where logic meets art—lines of code that breathe life into ideas...
+Where logic meets art—lines of code that breathe life into ideas.